JulioJu/medicalCentre/README.md

 * See if router-outlet is the best directive for us.
 * For Nurses add UNIQUE contraint in mongodb.
 Maybe it should not have two nurses with the same firstname or lastname.
-    In Decathlon, it could have two persons with the same firstname and lastname (I've had two cards).
+    At Decathlon (French shop), we could have two persons with the same firstname and lastname, birthdate and address (I've had two cards).
 * Front, form:
     * Front: for url `/*/entity-form` do not display the field with label `id`.
         In this case, ensure than